Islamic State of Afghanistan: Rise of the Taliban

-The Northern Alliance
+Northern Alliance

-The ousted Rabbani government formed a political coalition with Uzbek warlord Abdul Rashid Dostum, Tajik leader Ahmed Shah Massoud and the Shia Hizb-i-Wahdat faction (dominated by Hazaras) of Karim Khalili.
+The ousted Rabbani government formed a political coalition with Tajik leader Ahmed Shah Massoud, Uzbek warlord Abdul Rashid Dostum, and the Shia Hizb-i-Wahdat faction (dominated by Hazaras) of Karim Khalili.
 Its formal name was United Islamic Front for the Salvation of Afghanistan, known in the Western world as the Northern Alliance, and its goal was to take back the country from the Taliban.

 By the end of May 1997, the Taliban offensive came to a halt due to a number of strategic victories by the Northern Alliance.
 International pressure forced both sides to negotiate, but the demands posed by either party were so high that the differences were irreconcilable, and a political impasse ensued.
 The country was in a dire state according to a 1997 United Nations report, which found that the infant mortality rate was 25%, numerous civil casualties due to landmines, economic blockades imposed by the militias causing hunger, and international humanitarian organisations being unable to carry out their work.
 A February 1998 earthquake in northeastern Afghanistan killed 4,500 people.

 In the first half of 1998, the negotiations appeared to reach a peace settlement, but then the Northern Alliance fell apart.
 Taking advantage of the resistance factions' disunity the Taliban launched a campaign, rapidly conquering the provincial capital cities of Maimana, Sheberghan, and finally Mazar-i-Sharif (8 August 1998).
-Taliban fighters committed a massacre amongst the Shia population of the last city, also killing eight Iranian journalists and diplomats.
+Taliban fighters committed a massacre amongst the Shia population of the last city, also killing eight Iranian diplomats and journalists.
 This aroused international outrage, and brought the Taliban regime on the brink of war with Iran.

 The Northern Alliance drove the Taliban away in December 2001, following the United States invasion of Afghanistan.
 The Islamic State of Afghanistan was succeeded by the interim Transitional Islamic State of Afghanistan in 2002.